-- 1. Generator sets have shutdown systems to stop the engine in the event of high water temperature or low oil pressure. - a.
+- Generator sets have shutdown systems to stop the engine in the event of high water temperature or low oil pressure. - a.
 Other alarms and shutdowns are available as optional equipment.

-NOTE: Do not rely on your shutdown to the exclusion of careful gauge monitoring.
+NOTE: Do not rely on your warning to the exclusion of careful gauge monitoring.
 Watching your gauges can prevent damage to the unit and dangerous power losses.

 - 2. Do the following when your warning or shutdown system is activated: - a.
 Engage the preheat switch to check the temperature gauge. - b.
-If above 205°F (96°C), Use the Trouble Shoot ing Guide on page 22 to isolate the cause of the overheat.
+If above 205°F (96°C), use the Trouble Shooting Guide on page 25 to isolate the cause of the overheat.